 The Bruce Torrence Hollywood Photograph Collection also has a shot taken the night of the double premiere of the crowd looking in from the street.

 1926 - A look at a ship in the forecourt, a model of the one used in "The Black Pirate."
 It's a photo from the California Historical Society in the USC Digital Library collection.
 The Bruce Torrence Hollywood Photograph Collection has view of the ship taken from out in the street.
 The forecourt was frequently used to display artifacts from the film being shown.
 It's a tradition that continued as late as "Alien" (1979).

 1926 - The Egyptian was one of the first Los Angeles theatres to be wired for sound and hosted the west coast premiere of Warner's Vitaphone feature "Don Juan," opening August 20 for about a three month run.
 This premiere shot was used by Warner Bros. in promoting the film.
-This version of the photo is from Pleasure Palate on Flickr where it's in a fine '06 Egyptian Theatre Tour set.
+Thanks to Richard Adkins of Hollywood Heritage for the photo, a post on the Hollywood Heritage Facebook page.

 1926 - A view of the forecourt taken by some uncredited photographer for Life.
 Note "Don Juan" on the readerboard above the entrance.
 The photo appears on Google/Life Images.